masolimano/maneage/README-hacking.md

       pull new work that is done in Maneage.
 If the changes are useful for your work, you can merge them with your project to benefit from them.
-Just pay **very close attention** to resolving possible **conflicts** which might happen in the merge (updated settings that you have customized in Maneage).
+Just pay **very close attention** to resolving possible **conflicts** which might happen in the merge.
+In particular the "semantic conflicts" that don't show up in Git, but can potentially break your project, for example updates to software versions, or to internal Maneage structure.
+Hence read the commit messages of `git log` carefully to **see what has changed**.
+The best way to check is to first complete the steps below, then build your project from scratch (from `./project configure` in a new build-directory).

         ```shell
         # Go to the 'maneage' branch and import/inspect updates.